purestorage/helm-charts/pure-csi/README.md

 ## How to upgrade from the flexvolume to CSI

 Upgrade from flexvolume to CSI is not currently supported and is being considered for an upcoming release.

-## Platform and Software Dependencies
-- #### Operating Systems Supported*:
-  - CentOS 7
-  - CoreOS (Ladybug 1298.6.0 and above)
-  - RHEL 7
-  - Ubuntu 16.04
-- #### Environments Supported*:
-  - Kubernetes 1.13+
-- #### Other software dependencies:
-  - Latest linux multipath software package for your operating system (Required)
-  - Latest Filesystem utilities/drivers (XFS by default, Required)
-  - Latest iSCSI initiator software for your operating system (Optional, required for iSCSI connectivity)
-  - Latest NFS software package for your operating system (Optional, required for NFS connectivity)
-  - Latest FC initiator software for your operating system (Optional, required for FC connectivity)
-- #### FlashArray and FlashBlade:
-  - The FlashArray and/or FlashBlade should be connected to the compute nodes using Pure's best practices

-_* Please see release notes for details_

 # Release Notes
 Release notes can be found [here](https://github.com/purestorage/helm-charts/releases)